GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/projects/kpt/project-services/README.md

   kubectl apply -f .
   ```

-  To enable multiple services, copy the yaml for one service into a separate file and manually change the `metadata.name`.
+  To enable multiple services, copy the `service.yaml` into either a separate
+file or the same file seperated by a yaml seperator and manually change its
+`metadata.name`.

   To see services that have been enabled, run `kubectl get gcpservices`.